 1> set the Random ID field to the ‘j’ in the Random ID message;

-1> instruct the physical layer to transmit the Random ID message using the selected access occasion.
+1> instruct the physical layer to transmit the Random ID message using the selected access occasion, and indicate the L1 parameters to the physical layer, as specified in clause 6.2.1.6.

 5.3.1.3 Reception of Random ID Response message

+Once the Random ID message is transmitted, the device shall monitor for Random ID Response message until it has received [FFS one or k] Access Trigger message or one A-IoT Paging message (i.e., the device does not process the Random ID Response message after that).

-Once the Random ID message is transmitted, and if a Random ID Response message is received, the A-IoT MAC entity shall:
+Upon a Random ID Response message is received, the A-IoT MAC entity shall:

+1> if the device has no stored AS ID (i.e., initial reception of Random ID Response message):

+2> for each Echoed Random ID field in Random ID Response message:

-1> if the value indicated in Echoed Random ID field in Random ID Response message is identical to the value of the Random ID field in the transmitted Random ID message:
+3> if the value indicated by Echoed Random ID field is identical to the value of the Random ID field in the transmitted Random ID message:

-2> consider this Random Access procedure is successfully completed;
+4> consider this CBRA procedure is successful;

-2> if the Assigned AS ID field corresponding to the Echoed Random ID field is included:
+4> if the Assigned AS ID field corresponding to the Echoed Random ID field is included (i.e., Indication of AS ID Present field is set to 1):

-3> set AS ID to the value indicated in the Assigned AS ID field and store the AS ID;
+5> set AS ID to the value indicated in the Assigned AS ID field and store the AS ID;